 - Allow for greater flexibility in arrangements between locations and over time, so that governance reflects local context and is locally owned.

-- Focus more on creating capacity for this flexible governance and incentives for governing, rather than on the details of forming of structures and rules.
+- Focus more on creating capacity for this flexible governance and on incentives for governing rather than on the details of forming of structures and rules.

-Governance arrangements need to be appropriate for the local situation, be strongly supported by the government and have the capacity and resources to respond to new information and changes in the environment.
-This supports calls for adaptive governance, with structures and systems having the remit, capacity and incentives for sustainable and equitable natural resource governance – governance that can deliver on those elusive win-win outcomes.
+Governance arrangements need to be appropriate for the local situation, be strongly supported by government and have the capacity and resources to respond to new information and to changes in the environment.
+This supports calls for adaptive governance, with structures and systems having the remit, capacity and incentives for sustainable and equitable natural resource governance.
+Governance that can deliver on those elusive win-win outcomes.